pa-0/wcd/wcd/doc/README.txt

         _fixpath() is a library function of libc for DJGPP.
 See also http://www.delorie.com/djgpp/

-        I used the regular matching algorithm, recmatch(), of Info-Zip's unzip program.

         Source code to scan Windows LAN was originally written and placed in the Public Domain by Felix Kasza.
 Copied from Felix